cloudfoundry/loggregator-release/README.md

 For components of Cloud Foundry or a standalone BOSH deployments, Loggregator provides a set of tools for emitting Logs and Metrics.

 ## Including Metron
 Metron listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
-To include Metron in your component or deployment see the Metron README.
+To include Metron in your component or deployment see the [Settup up Metron README]().

 ## Loggregator API
 The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
-See the Loggregator API README for more details.
+See the [Loggregator API README]() for more details.

 ## Statsd-injector
 The statsd-injector is a companion component to Metron and allows use of the statsd metric aggregator format.
-For more see the stats-d-injector README.
+For more see the [stats-d-injector README]().

 ## Syslog Release
 For some components (such as UAA) it makes sense to route logs separate from the Firehose.
 The syslog release using rsyslog to accomplish this.
-For more information see the syslog-release README (note this release is maintianed by the bosh team).
+For more information see the [syslog-release README]() (note this release is maintianed by the bosh team).

 ## Bosh HM Forwarder
 The bosh-HM Forwarder allows operators to capture health metrics from the Bosh Director through the Firehose.
-For more information see the boshhmforwarder README.
+For more information see the [boshhmforwarder README]().

 ### Tools for Testing and Monitoring Loggregator
 ## Tools
 Loggregator provides a set of tools written in golang for testing the performance and efficacy of your loggregator installation.
 These tools emit logs and metrics in a controlled fashion.
-For more information see the Loggregator tools README.
+For more information see the [Loggregator tools README]().

 ## Health Nozzle (proposed)
 The Loggregator Team is currently proposing supporting a nozzle which aggregates health metrics across various Loggregator releases to monitor, ingress, egress, and loss within the Loggregator system.
+See the [Health Nozzle Feature Proposal]() for more detials.

 ### More Resources and Documentation
 ## Cloud Foundry Docs